-With the increase in the use of lighters rather than matches, there follows an increase in lighter-related fires and burns associated with misuse by children.
-There also seems to be an alteration in the age distribution.
+With the increase in the use of lighters rather than matches, there follows an increase in lighter-related fires and burns associated with misuse by juvenile.
 Lighters are easier to ignite than matches, in many cases, so younger children more frequently are involved in lighter-associated fires/burns.
-Several reports now have implicated children as young as 18-20 months old.

 Children have a natural curiosity about fire.
 It has a magical appeal, which captures their attention.
 They see adults start the barbecue or light a cigarette.
 Since they mimic adults in many ways, they want to mimic fire starting behavior as well.
 Children’s curiosity about fire should not be discouraged, but channeled into appropriate behavior.

 Children are at high risk for burn injuries largely due to their own experimentation with matches and fire.
 Since children have difficulty appreciating the use of matches as a tool, they most often will misuse them.

 Children need to understand that big fires start small.

 They need to distinguish between appropriate and inappropriate use of matches and lighters.

 They also need to understand the risks and dangers associated with their use.

 Young children should not handle matches and lighters and they should be taught that they should “tell an adult” when they find matches or lighters in their environment.
 They should be taught to “leave matches and lighters where they find them” and “get an adult to come back and pick them up.”
 This avoids the problem of a child handling matches or a lighter and possibly attempting to ignite either.

 Be sure the child knows that matches and lighters are tools, not toys.